Brady gets win, passing yards record in return to Gillette

 Brady threw for 269 yards, but the Bucs (3-1) scored only one touchdown, on an 8-yard run by Ronald Jones.
 With the game in the balance, he watched from an unfamiliar sideline as Nick Folk had a 56-yard field goal hit the left upright in the final minute for New England.

-Despite soaring expectations and hype, this was no classic.
-There weren’t a lot of personal highlights for the returning hero.
-Indeed, when Brady was sacked by Matt Judon in the second quarter, the crowd went wild.
+”My football journey took me somewhere else,” Brady noted, the ball with which he set the NFL career passing yardage record at his side at a crowded news conference.

-Even when the Buccaneers quarterback set the record for yards passing in a career on a 28-yard completion to Mike Evans in the first quarter, there was a mixture of cheers and applause along with the jeers.
-Brady, 44, reached 80,359 yards through the air and then called a timeout before the next play — though no announcement had been made about setting the mark.
+Even when the Buccaneers quarterback got that record on a 28-yard completion to Mike Evans in the first quarter, there was a mixture of cheers and applause along with the jeers.
+Brady, 44, reached 80,359 yards through the air and then called a timeout before the next play – though no announcement had been made about setting the mark.
 That came during the timeout.

-Ryan Succop’s field goal a few plays later — after Brady misfired on a couple of throws — gave Tampa Bay a 3-0 lead.
+Succop’s first of four field goals came a few plays later – after Brady misfired on a couple of throws – and gave Tampa Bay a 3-0 lead.
 By halftime in a steady rain, Brady looked ordinary in the highly charged atmosphere, and defending champion Tampa Bay trailed 7-6.
 Brady was 15 for 27 for 182 yards, with a few pinpoint completions and just as many overthrows.

-After a friendly greeting for the quarterback during pregame warmups, the fans were in no mood to offer him a welcome when the game began.
+Despite soaring expectations and hype, this was no classic.
+Indeed, when Brady was sacked by Matt Judon in the second quarter, the crowd went wild.

 Brady completed two passes on the Buccaneers first drive before they stalled and punted.
 He stoically headed to the sideline – on the opposite side of the field from where he usually settled as a Patriot – with little reaction to the fans’ jeers.
 It was that way most of the game.